-Appraisal is a supportive process which will be used to determine decisions on pay progression and inform continuing professional development.
+Appraisal is a supportive process which will be used to inform continuing professional development.
 The school wishes to encourage a culture in which all teachers take responsibility for improving their teaching through appropriate professional development.
+Professional development will be an integral part of the teacher's objectives and success criteria when appraisal processes are being devised.
+The school will identify appropriate and relevant resources and support to help teachers' professional development and performance.
+In doing so, the teachers have a responsibility to proactively identify what needs they require support with for their teaching practice.
 Professional development will be linked to school improvement priorities and to the ongoing professional development needs and priorities of individual teachers.
 Concerns about performance should in all cases initially be addressed through support provided within the appraisal process, before consideration is given to use of this capability procedure.
 The use of this capability procedure must be distinguished and kept entirely separate from initial support provided under the appraisal procedure.
 It should only be used after such informal support has been provided.
 The appraisal process will be suspended when the capability procedure is invoked.